 The path to leadership success is complex, multi-faceted and full of both obstacles and opportunities.
 We all get excited and determined about our goals to get there at the beginning of the year but keeping that focus throughout the whole year is tough.

 So, take a half year review with yourself.
 Instead of making a fresh to-do list this week, go up a thousand feet.
-If you want to make 2019 your most successful year yet, try a June re-jig.
+If you want to make 2022 a successful year, try a mid-year re-jig.
 Here are seven mid-year reminders to add to your to-do list:

 1. Reframe how you perceive your strengths